Homepage Top Ad

 A sustainability veteran’s path

-A Zambian native who grew up in a mining town, Siddiqui in 2026 celebrates his 20th anniversary as a corporate sustainability leader, at three very different companies.
+A Pakistani native who grew up in a Zambian mining town, Siddiqui in 2026 celebrates his 20th anniversary as a corporate sustainability leader, at three very different companies — although he’s never actually held the chief sustainability officer title.
 He spent 10 years at Office Depot, where he helped triple sales of greener product alternatives, to more than $3 billion.
 During his six years with MGM Resorts, he developed a donation strategy to reduce food waste that has cumulatively delivered more than 5 million meals.

 Siddiqui’s complex job requires orchestrating strategy across a wide array of businesses, from streaming brands like Hulu to Disney’s theme parks and resorts to movie production studios.
-Each division employs a team of embedded environmental experts.
-Siddiqui’s group acts as the central coordinating team.
+Many divisions employ a team of embedded environmental experts, and the group led by Siddiqui and Greenman acts as the central coordinating team.
 There are more than 100 people across the company responsible for these functions.

-The role of Siddiqui’s central team aligns with three priorities and phases, each handled with a different psychological approach to win support, he said.
+The role of Disney’s centralized team aligns with three priorities and phases, each handled with a different psychological approach to win support, he said.
 They are:

 Initiate